amitsetia/kubernetes/eck-terraform/README.md

     kubectl port-forward svc/kibana-logging-kb-http 5601:5601  -n monitoring

 Open browser and hit http://localhost:5601 use the "elastic" username and password received from above secret command.

+Note: On EKS make sure you have "aws-ebs-csi-driver" addon enabled.